Russian arms shipment en route to Syria - report

 "I had not seen that report," she told reporters.
 "You know how strongly we feel that no country should be delivering weapons to the Assad regime now."

-U.N.-Arab League envoy Kofi Annan has also urged countries not to supply weapons to either side in the conflict.
+U.N.-Arab League envoy Kofi Annan has urged countries not to supply weapons to either side in the Syrian conflict.
 Annan plans to visit Damascus soon, his spokesman said on Friday.

-(Additional reporting by Mariam Karouny in Beirut, Arshad Mohammed and Mark Hosenball in Washington and Thomas Grove and Steve Gutterman in Moscow; Editing by Vicki Allen and Stacey Joyce)
+(Reporting By Louis Charbonneau in New York, Mariam Karouny in Beirut, Arshad Mohammed in Washington and Thomas Grove in Moscow; Editing by Vicki Allen)